MosesKonsue/MosesKonsue.github.io/_posts/2021-10-09-malpowerBTL.md

   - Incident Response
 classes: wide
 ---
-Continuing the skill-set diversification, a retired incident response challenge from [Blue Team Labs Online.](https://blueteamlabs.online/home/challenge/7)
+Continuing the skill-set diversification, a medium rated retired incident response challenge from [Blue Team Labs Online.](https://blueteamlabs.online/home/challenge/7)

 >*"Recently the networks of a large company named GothamLegend were compromised after an employee opened a phishing email containing malware.
 The damage caused was critical and resulted in business-wide disruption.
 GothamLegend had to reach out to a third-party incident response team to assist with the investigation.
 You are a member of the IR team - all you have is an encoded Powershell script.
 Can you decode it and identify what malware is responsible for this attack?*"